Middletown, California: Education

 Middletown Unified School District serves as the Middletown and Hidden Valley Lake area's school district.
-Middletown High School and Middletown Middle School share a campus together.
+Middletown High School and Middletown Middle School share a campus.
 Middletown Adventist School is a Christian elementary school also in the area.

 Tourist attractions

 Harbin Hot Springs, a New Age retreat center with spring pools, conference facilities, daily activities and classes, is located northwest of town.
 The Hot Springs were decimated by the 2015 California wildfires.

-The Middletown Rancheria, an Indian reservation of Pomo, Lake Miwok, Wappo, and Wintu, is located just south of town.
-And is home to A tribal casino.
+The Middletown Rancheria, an Indian reservation of Pomo, Lake Miwok, Wappo, and Wintu, is located just south of town and is home to a tribal casino as well as a tribal gas station which brings in people from around the area for its comparatively low prices.